Sphendami/Syml/README.md

-Joke programming language where available characters to write its sourse codes are symbols only
+Joke programming language where available characters to write its source codes are symbols only

 # Usage
 .NET environemnt is required.